-- Style: Focus on the specifics in the style of your choosing (such as blues, groove funk, fusion, performing songwriter, classic rock, contemporary rock, metal, classical, or jazz) and explore theory and concepts as they apply to your chosen style.
+- Style: Focus on the specifics in the style of your choosing, and explore related concepts and applied theory.
+Styles include blues, funk/fusion, performing songwriter, classic rock, contemporary rock, metal, classical, fingerstyle, or jazz.

 - Ensemble: Rehearse with other instrumentalists and perform in concert with your group on the last day of the program.
 Friends and family will not want to miss these performances.

 - Visiting artists: Guitar Sessions will host several visiting artists and clinicians during the week.
 Past programs have included John Abercrombie, J. Geils, Wayne Krantz, John Petrucci, Vernon Reid, and Tommy Emmanuel.